microsoft/WhatTheHack/035-HubAndSpoke/Coach/04-AppGW.md

   --cert-file /tmp/contoso.com.bundle.pfx --cert-password $cert_passphrase
 ```

-## Additional optional challenges
+## Advanced Challenges

-* You can challenge participants to place the AppGW in front or behind the AzFW, and discuss pros/cons
+- If the AzFW should inspect the traffic with end-to-end SSL, it needs to sit behind the AppGW with TLS inspection active (AzFW Premium)
-* You can challenge participants to add more sophisticated rules, such as URL matching or header manipulation
+- To configure TLS inspection in the firewall, you will need well-known certificates in the servers (at the time of this writing)
-* You can add the objectives to include SSL and WAF.
-For SSL you can use self-signed certificates
+- When using URL matching rules, if the web site has subfolders the rules will easily break, try to show them that